How to register as a sole trader

 You must submit all your returns and any income owed before these deadlines:

-• 31 October: paper tax returns after the end of the tax year
+• 31 October: paper tax returns after the end of the tax year.

-• 31 January: online tax returns
+• 31 January: online tax returns.

-• 31 January (after the end of the tax year): any owed tax
+• 31 January (after the end of the tax year): any owed tax.

 How to register for vat as a sole trader?

 You can register for VAT online with HMRC which will give you a Government Gateway online account that you will use when submitting your Value Added Tax returns.
 A formal registration certificate must be submitted to your online account within 30 working days once the registration is approved.
-Don’t forget to check your responsibilities
+Don’t forget to check your responsibilities.

-Don’t forget to check your responsibilities Even though your free to trade now that your a registered sole trader, keep in mind the new responsibilities and legal requirements for sole traders.
+Don’t forget to check your responsibilities.
+Even though you’re free to trade now that you’re a registered sole trader, keep in mind the new responsibilities and legal requirements for sole traders.
 You can be fined for not registering with HMRC With 5 October as a designated deadline for Self Assessment registration, every sole trader is mandated to register as soon as they start their business before the end of a second tax year.
 A tax year is between 6 April and 5 April of the following year.
 If you register after these dates you will be subject to a fine.
-Sole traders must also keep detailed financial records Accurate financial records indicating how much you're investing in the business and how much you're earning from it should be kept once you start trading.
+Sole traders must also keep detailed financial records.
+Accurate financial records indicating how much you’re investing in the business and how much you’re earning from it should be kept once you start trading.
 These records can include payment receipts, utility bills and invoices.
 HMRC will want to know how much profit you have made by the end of the financial year through your Self Assessment tax return so keeping track of your income details can help you.
-20% of your profits will go to tax and you're obliged to contribute towards National Insurance.
-Some sole traders must be VAT-registered The current VAT threshold is £85,000 a year and if this is the turnover of your business you should make a VAT registration.
-By registering your sole trader business under this tax return you can add VAT to your services and products that are VAT-able for customers which in turn you will pay to HMRC.
-You can also reclaim the VAT from the goods and services that you buy.
-Special licences and permissions While the registration process for sole traders is uncomplicated and minimal certain types of work and industry that a sole trader might operate in require local authority permission and a license.
-Local authority permission will be required if you will be operating a restaurant, childminder business if you will be street trading or cab driving.
-Other businesses might also call for an inspection on your qualification and operating premises to verify if you are compliant with set regulations.
+20% of your profits will go to tax and you’re obliged to contribute towards National Insurance.

 How long does registration take?

-If you register with accounting companies the job can be done the same day but if you register directly with HMRC it takes about 10 days.
+TIf you register with accounting companies the job can be done the same day but if you register directly with HMRC it takes about 10 days.
 You will need a government gateway account and wait for 10 days to receive an activation code to finish your registration.

 How do I update these details if they change?